pozitronik/yii2-cached-attributes-trait/README.md

 }
 ```

-So, that's an idea, see test and code examples.
+So, that's an idea, see tests and code examples for more information.

 License
 -------